 Like most new teams, the Canucks failed to make the playoffs in their first several seasons and then, once they did make it to the postseason, they could not break out beyond the preliminary round.
 1982 proved different, however, with the Canucks surging all the way to the finals before being swept by the New York Islanders, amidst their dynastic run.

 Despite the play of some great Canucks legends over the years, the franchise is still looking for its first Championship.
-Still stinging from the loss to the Bruins, the Canucks have only totaled three postseason wins over the last seven years.
-They were unable to make the playoffs in the last three years.
+Still stinging from the loss to the Bruins, the Canucks have only totaled three postseason wins over the last eight years.
+They were unable to make the playoffs in the last four years.

 Vancouver has had the pleasure of enjoying the play of a number of players with world-class talent.
 Among them are Henrik Sedin, Daniel Sedin, Pavel Bure, Trevor Linden, Roberto Luongo, Markus Naslund, Stan Smyl, Mattis Ohlund, and Kirk McLean.
 To find out more about the Vancouver Canucks and their history click here.